saket349/SDE/BST/LCA.md

-### almost same to LCA for Binary Tree, just more easier as we know where two values can be found, as BST is sorted tree
+### Almost same to LCA for Binary Tree, just more easier as we know where two values can be found, as BST is sorted tree

 ```
 /**